harshp30/TensorRTNeMoAssistantEnsemble/README.md

 #### Image Generation Model -- [image_utils.py](https://github.com/harshp30/TensorRTNeMoAssistantEnsemble/blob/main/src/image_utils.py)

-The image generation script handles creating images from text prompts using SDXL-Turbo API.
+The image generation script handles creating images from text prompts using the SDXL-Turbo API.

 1. **API Request:**
-   - **Generate Image:**
-     - Send a request to the SDXL-Turbo API with the text prompt to generate an image.
+   - **Generate Image:** Send a request to the SDXL-Turbo API with the text prompt to generate an image.
-   - **Save Image:**
-     - Optionally save the generated image to a specified directory.
+   - **Save Image:** Optionally save the generated image to a specified directory.

 2. **Error Handling:**
-   - **Response Validation:**
-     - Check the API response for errors and handle them appropriately.
+   - **Response Validation:** Check the API response for errors and handle them appropriately.

 **Input:** Text prompt
 **Output:** Generated image (optionally saved)